StefanoMagriniAlunno/ShockwaveTrafficJam/README.md

-# Machine Unlearning
+# Shockwave Traffic Jam
-This is the public GitHub repository of Project 2, entitled "Spectral Maps Rediscovered."
+This is the public GitHub repository of Project 2, entitled "Shockwave Traffic Jam."
 Please consult the repository's documentation for instructions on downloading and installing the software.
 For further information on the code, please refer to the `docs` folder.